The best integrated washer dryers to buy in 2024

 Price when reviewed: £449 | Check price at AO

 In our experience, it’s pretty rare to find an integrated washer dryer with a drying capacity as high as 6kg.
-And it’s rarer still for that high capacity model to be quite so impressive and as all-round, as the Hotpoint BI WDHG 861485 UK.
+And it’s rarer still for that high capacity model to offer such impressive all-round functionality as this one from Hotpoint.

 This machine has some superb core performance specs, notably including its D rating for energy efficiency (which is very good, compared to most appliances currently available), and its relatively high wash and dry capacities (6kg and 8kg).